Here's what we know about Pfizer's vaccine - including who could get it first - KVIA

 Here’s what we know about Pfizer’s vaccine — including who could get it first

-A US Centers for Disease Control and Prevention advisory committee has voted to recommend the Pfizer and BioNTech Covid-19 vaccine for people 16 and older a day after the US Food and Drug Administration issued emergency use authorization (EUA) for the vaccine.
+The director of the US Centers for Disease Control and Prevention on Sunday accepted the recommendation of the agency’s vaccine advisory committee, clearing the way for Pfizer and BioNTech’s vaccine to be administered in the US.

-The vote by the CDC’s Advisory Committee on Immunization Practices (AICP) on Saturday moves the country a step closer to getting millions of people vaccinated.
+The news followed Saturday’s vote by the CDC’s Advisory Committee on Immunization Practices (ACIP) to recommend the vaccine for people ages 16 and older.
+That came after the US Food and Drug Administration had authorized the vaccine for emergency use on Friday.

-CDC Director Dr. Robert Redfield must accept the committee’s recommendation before the vaccine can be administered.
-He is expected to do that later on Saturday.

 Here’s what we know about the Pfizer/BioNTech Covid-19 vaccine.